MattLangers/Examples/README.md

 ## Introduction

-I have created this portfolio repository, to help provide future colleagues an example of my programming abilities as a .net developer.
-I should take this moment to highlight this is not a finished product and there are some areas that I would not consider production ready.
+I have created this portfolio to help provide future colleagues an example of my programming abilities as a .net developer.
+I should take this moment to highlight that this is not a finished product and there are some areas that I would not consider production ready.

-I decided to create a product catalogue for a sweats company, which is a .net 6 lightweight API.
-I have also included a console application, that will publish new products onto a queue, so consumers can process these outside of the main API thread.
+I decided to create a product catalogue for a sweats company which is a .net 6 lightweight API.
+I have also included a console application, that can be used to publish new products onto a queue, the idea is that a consumer of these products can process these outside of the main API thread.

 ## Why

-* I've have over 20 years experience building applications, some monolithic and others distributed micro-services:
+* I've have 10+ years experience building applications, some monolithic and others distributed microservices:
   * API's
   * Multi-tenant full stack .net applications
   * Console applications